 How Long Does It Take to Replace Teeth Using Dental Implants?

-The time involved for replacing teeth with dental implants is different for each person.
+The time involved in replacing teeth with dental implants is different for each person.
 Several variables are involved including:

 - Your particular dental needs